MoReFun: Past-Movement Guided Motion Representation Learning for Future Motion Prediction and Understanding: Method

 \paragraph{Past Motion Encoder (PME)} We design PME to model the features of the past motion sequence.
 Human motion sequences contain two features: the change of joint position over time and the relationship between joints in space.
-We use the SpatioTemporal Attention (ST-Attention) to simultaneously model the spatiotemporal information of the joints.
-Specifically, PME contains \( N \) cascaded ST-Attention modules, where each module first models the sequence dependencies in the temporal dimension and then models the joint relationships in the spatial dimension.
-Assuming the input to the \( l^{th} \) layer of ST-Transformer is \( \mathbf{H}^l \), the computation process can be expressed as:
+We use the spatiotemporal attention to simultaneously model the spatiotemporal information of the joints.
+Specifically, PME contains \( N \) cascaded spatiotemporal attention modules, where each module first models the sequence dependencies in the temporal dimension and then models the joint relationships in the spatial dimension.
+Assuming the input to the \( l^{th} \) layer is \( \mathbf{H}^l \), the computation process can be expressed as:

 where \( \mathcal{F}_{attn}^s(\cdot) \) / \(\mathcal{F}_{attn}^t(\cdot) \) represents the spatial/temporal multi-head self-attention operation with the bottle neck.